I'm sure you have all heard by now of the destruction caused by the tornadoes in Alabama on April 27.

 Footage of a tornado in Tuscaloosa.

-It was hot, boring, and nerve-wracking.
-It was a lot of waiting, and I spent most of the day pacing and feeling sick.
 I felt better towards the end of the day because the sirens weren't sounding, until I found out through my sisters cell phone radio that the sirens had stopped working.

 The next day we started discussing leaving town since all the power was out in Huntsville, and it was estimated to take at least 4 days to get it back.
 Water was also slightly limited.
 Not to mention I live with my mother, nephew who isn't even two yet, and my two younger sisters - and we were all on our periods.
 If we had stayed we probably would have killed each other.
 We decided to go to Kentucky to stay with our closest relatives.
 We got my older sister and her husband to watch our dog, and a neighbor with a generator to feed our 4 cats.